RIVERSIDE HISTORIC DISTRICT

 HISTORICAL SIGNIFICANCE

 In 1909 New Riverside subdivision opened and drew in more families.
-Streetcars extended to Willow Branch Park by 1911, easing commutes.
+Streetcars extended to Willow Branch Park by 1911, easing commutes into the downtown area.

 World War I spurred a building boom and then the city annexed the area in 1919, folding it into Jacksonville proper.

-Bungalows soon filled middle-class lots through the 1920s.
+Bungalows soon filled many lots through the 1920s.
 The Olmsted firm designed Memorial Park's landscape in that era.

 Five Points is a historic, vibrant, and eclectic neighborhood in Riverside known for its unique shops, diverse restaurants, and lively atmosphere.